eLoyyyyy/caloocan2025/README.md

 Anyone is free to make a fork of this repository for their own academic, research, non-partisan, or partisan use unless specified otherwise by the **CLIENT**.

-In order to apply as contributor, make a pull requests modifying the source code to THIS repository (not to your own fork of the repo).
+In order to apply as contributor, make a pull request(s) modifying the source code to THIS repository (not to your own fork of the repo).
 The **MAINTAINERS** shall be in touch.